Looking for the right tool to help you manage your projects, boost team collaboration, and streamline workflows?

 | Enterprise (min.
 3 users) | POA | POA |

-Although monday.com has a slight increase in prices between paid plans, you can only see prices for up to 40 seats on its website.
-For more seats, you need to contact their sales team as prices are kept under wraps for reasons only monday.com knows.
+Although monday.com has a slight increase in prices between paid plans, you can only see the prices for up to 40 seats.
+For more seats, you need to contact their sales team, as prices are kept under wraps for reasons only monday.com knows.

-Plus, monday.com charges per group of seats rather than the number of seats.
+Plus, similarly to Wrike, monday.com charges per group of seats rather than the number of seats.
 Each plan requires a minimum of 3 users, and you pay in fixed increments (3, 5, 10, 15, etc.).

 So, if you have, say, 8 users, you have to pay for 10.
 This makes it feel like the app is constantly overcharging you as you continue paying for seats you don’t even need.